 Falling into three rough eras of the Early (or Classical), the Medieval, and the Early Modern Mystics, there seems to be a mystical flowering on the tail end of great movements in science, culture, and the arts, like a spiritual capstone on the epoch.

-To learn more about our upcoming course Sacred Lives: An Introduction to the Christian Mystics, click here!
+To learn more about our upcoming course Living Sacraments: The Christian Mystics & The Inner Journey To God, click here!

 Check out some of the course content: